firdh0/Bootcamp_Dibimbing_Data-Engineering/Day 21_Big Data Analytics with PySpark Part 2/Assignment/README.md

 * **Graph:**
     ![Graph of Monthly Flight Trends](final_visualizations/flight_trends.png)
 * **Insight Interpretation:**
+    1.  **Strong Seasonal Pattern:**
-    1. Strong Seasonal Pattern: This graph clearly shows that the trend in the number of flights does not increase or decrease linearly, but rather follows a consistent and recurring seasonal pattern each year.
+        * The trend in the number of flights does not show a consistent increase or decrease over time.
+Instead, it is heavily influenced by seasonal patterns that repeat every year.

-    2. Peak Season (High Season): There are two main peak periods in a year:
-        * Mid-Year Holiday Season (June - August): This is the busiest period for airlines, with the highest surge occurring in August.
-        * Year-End Holiday Season (December): A second sharp surge occurs in December, clearly related to Christmas and New Year holidays.
+        * **Peak Season:** The highest peak in the number of flights consistently occurs in the middle of the year, around July-August**.
+This was evident in 2017 and peaked even higher in 2018 (reaching over 37,500 flights).
+This peak most likely coincided with the summer holiday season.

-    3. Low Season: The number of flights reaches its lowest point in the period after the mid-year holidays, around September and October.
-February also shows a significant decrease each year.
+        **Low Season:** The number of flights reaches its lowest point early in the year (around **January-February**) and in the fall (around **September-October**).
+These periods can be considered the “low season” for air travel.
+        * **Secondary Peaks:** There are smaller peaks around the end of the year (December) and the beginning of the new year, which may be driven by the Christmas and New Year holidays.

+    2.  **Year-over-Year Growth:**
+        * While the pattern is similar, the peak flights in mid-2018 were significantly higher than the peak in mid-2017.
+This indicates a **growth in air travel demand** in the peak season from 2017 to 2018.

+    3.  **Significant Fluctuations:**
+        * The graph shows that there are drastic changes in the number of flights from month to month.
+For example, after peaking in the middle of the year, there is a sharp decline towards September and October.
+This shows that airlines and airports face huge fluctuations in demand throughout the year.

 * **Conclusion:**
-    This airline business is highly seasonal.
-Customer demand is highly predictable, with peaks in the middle and end of the year, while the quietest period is in early autumn (September-October).
+    Overall, the trend in the number of monthly flights is highly cyclical and seasonal.
+The main factor affecting flight volume is the vacation period, especially summer vacation which is the highest peak during the year.

 ### 5. Relationship between Salary and Flight Distance
 * **Question:** Is there a relationship between a customer's `Salary` level and the `Distance` they typically travel?